Rabatak inscription: Discovery

 British Museum, where its significance as an official document that named four kings of Kushan, was recognised by Joe Cribb.
 He determined that it was similar to an inscription found in the 1950s at Surkh Kotal by the French Archaeological Delegation in Afghanistan.
 Cribb shared the photograph with one of only a handful of living people able to read the Bactrian language, Nicholas Sims-Williams of the School of Oriental and African Studies (SOAS).
 More photographs arrived from HALO Trust workers, and a first translation was published by Cribb and Sims-Williams in 1996.

 Because of the civil war in Afghanistan years passed before further examination was possible.
-In April 2000 Dr. Jonathan Lee, an English specialist in Afghan history, travelled with Robert Kluijver, director of the Society for the Preservation of Afghanistan's Cultural Heritage, from Mazar-i Sharif to Pul-i Khumri, the provincial capital of Baghlan, to locate the stone.
+In April 2000 Jonathan Lee, an English specialist in Afghan history, travelled with Robert Kluijver, director of the Society for the Preservation of Afghanistan's Cultural Heritage, from Mazar-i Sharif to Pul-i Khumri, the provincial capital of Baghlan, to locate the stone.
 It was eventually found in a storehouse at the Department of Mines and Industry.
-Dr. Lee took photographs that allowed Prof. Sims-Williams to publish a more accurate translation, and another translation once Professor Sims-Williams had examined the stone in person (2008).
+Lee took photographs that allowed Sims-Williams to publish a more accurate translation, and another translation once Sims-Williams had examined the stone in person (2008).